 Musical Theatre and Special Educational Needs BA

 Work placement opportunities|International students can apply

-On this course you will study the creative, conceptual interactions that exist between words, music and movement, underpinning the threefold performative relationships between music, dance and acting that communicate and express the art form.
+This degree allows the study of Musical Theatre from performative, as well as directorial/production points of view.
+With us, you will study the creative and conceptual interactions that exist between words, music and movement, that underpin the threefold performative relationships between music, dance and acting that communicate and express the art form of Musical Theatre.

 Special Educational Needs